JakeSteam/blog-personal/_drafts/2025-05-07-may-2025-android-games.md

 Are you getting the idea now?
 It's ridiculous, and you'll be spending all your time just trying to wander around the menus and find out where to claim whatever free item you have there.
 It seems like the game's strategy is to include every engagement & monetisation technique possible, so at least one of them catches you.
 Like rolling for pets, and upgrading them?
 Or talking to your guild?
 Or daily passes?
 It'll be in here somewhere!

+There also seems to be multiple servers you can play on at once, with a new character in each.
+Just yet another feature.

 Eventually your pickaxe uses start to run out, but I hit ~1m power before then, and I'm pretty sure when I wake up tomorrow I'll have a thousand free _things_ to sort out.
 The game's art is beautiful, and there are hundreds of unique assets, yet it's hard to actually notice them in amongst all the _stuff_ on screen at any time.
 It's not unusual to have 3-4 dialogs stacked on top of each other, each requiring an action, as you try to navigate a menu whilst auto-mining in the background.

+Bizarrely, despite the game having more features than almost any I've played, it only has ~50k downloads, and [their Discord](https://discord.com/invite/hUggAeBhEc) only has ~400 members!
+The game feels like it's a massively popular AAA game from an alternate universe that has just been transferred in, and has lost the millions of users that are surely needed to build something so complex.
+I did notice some non-English very briefly appearing at one point, and the developers are in Singapore, so I wonder if this is a giant game in China / elsewhere now entering the western market.

 It's hard to review this game beyond saying that if you enjoy drowning in menus whilst watching numbers go up, you'll enjoy it.
 I do, I think.
 It's hard to tell.